Light Hardwood Floors or Dark Hardwood Floors? Which is Best?

-- Light floors hide scratches better than dark floors.
+- Light hardwood floors hide scratches better than dark hardwood floors.
 They are better for busy families with pets.

 Disadvantages of Light Hardwood Flooring

-A light floor is not always the best choice.
+A light hardwood floor is not always the best choice.

-- Light-colored woods like Douglas fir, birch, and pine look great when they are new, but they scratch and dent easily.
+- Light-colored hardwoods like Douglas fir, birch, and pine look great when they are new, but they scratch and dent easily.
 Softer woods wear out faster and show scuff marks.

 - They may require more frequent refinishing.

 The best way to know which hardwood floor is best for your situation is to take home some samples.
 To get started, order a 4-piece sample pack from Easiklip.
 Choose four colors from their selection of:

 - RUSTIC Smoke Stain